Hey everybody, and welcome to another PT Pioneer article.

-This is achieved by instructing and advising individuals on how to make healthier choices through sustainable habits.
+This is achieved by instructing and advising individuals to make healthier choices through sustainable habits.

-Health coaches typically have a background and qualification in fitness, nutrition, and the medical field.
+Health coaches typically have a background and fitness, nutrition, and medicine qualifications.

-Some might go as far as to include some sort of psychology or counseling credentials.
+Some might go as far as to include some psychology or counseling credentials.

 That’s because a major component of successful health coaching is behavioral change and identifying psychological weak points such as trauma, disorders, or addictions.

-This also extends to the mental health aspect of wellbeing, which has become a focal point in recent times.
+This also extends to the mental health aspect of well-being, which has become a focal point recently.